-Trump meets former rival Romney, a possible contender as top diplomat
+As he shapes Cabinet, Trump meets former rival Romney and retired Gen. Mattis

 Trump has been considering former New York Mayor Rudy Giuliani, a close adviser, for secretary of state, as well as former U.S. ambassador to the United Nations John Bolton and Senator Bob Corker of Tennessee.
 Trump is to meet Giuliani on Sunday.

+Also on Saturday, Trump met with Andy Puzder, chief executive of CKE Restaurants, the fast-food giant that operates the Carl's Jr. and Hardee's chains.
+Afterwards, Trump said he was "getting very close" to making some Cabinet decisions.

+Puzder, a possible labor secretary, said he would be "proud to serve in any position that this president asks me to serve in."

-Trump also met on Saturday with two candidates for education secretary: Michelle Rhee, the former Washington, D.C. public schools chancellor and Betsy DeVos, a former head of the Michigan Republican Party.
+In addition, he met with two candidates for education secretary: Michelle Rhee, the former Washington, D.C., public schools chancellor, and Betsy DeVos, a former head of the Michigan Republican Party.

 On Sunday, Trump is to sit down with Wilbur Ross, a potential commerce secretary who made billions by investing in bankrupt companies and distressed assets, and business executive David McCormick, head of investment firm Bridgewater Associates, as well as New Jersey Governor Chris Christie, who was recently demoted in his role on Trump's transition team.

-(Reporting by Steve Holland; Editing by Leslie Adler and Alistair Bell)
+Reporting by Steve Holland; Editing by Alistair Bell, Leslie Adler & Shri Navaratnam